stack-of-tasks/eigenpy/README.md

 [Pixi](https://pixi.sh/latest/) is a cross-platform package management tool for developers that will install all required dependencies in `.pixi` directory.
-It's used by our CI agent so you will have the guarantee to have exactly the same dependencies we use to build it.
+It's used by our CI agent so you have the guarantee to get the right dependencies.

 Run the following command to install dependencies, configure, build and test the project: